tekrog/TribesToBlender/README.md

 # Wishlist
 Items we would like to add to the add-on.
+* Animated meshes / vertex animations (like the Camera and deployable sensor)
+  * There is an "animated-scaling" branch that is adding support for this, but there is an issue with the animation origin.
 * Change animation markers to use actions instead.
 * Auto-create bones and move animations to bones.
 * Add support for animated UVs.